 - Bring the following supporting documents to your appointment:

-- The completed EEO budget form (or other budget document)
+- The completed EEO budget form (or other budget documents)

 - Unless already recorded on your transcript, a written approval from your faculty confirming they will recognize the EEO